amitibo/AUVSI/README.md

 * twisted
 * chdkptp - The communication with the Cannon camera (used in 2015) is done using the chdkptp code.

+To use the camera in mode simulation, the following should also be installed:

+* freetype - Install using 'sudo apt-get install libfreetype6'
+* aggdraw - Install from source (preferably from svn) set the variable FREETYPE_ROOT = "/usr/" in the setup.py file.
+* PIL
+* exifread: Install with 'pip install exifread'
+* pyqrcode: Install with 'pip install pyqrcode'
+* pypng: Install with 'pip install pypng'

 ### Installation

     > hg clone ...